 Offenses against the thesis of universalizability are logical, not moral.
-If a person says "I ought to act in a certain way, but nobody else ought to act in that way in relevantly similar circumstances," then ... he is abusing the word "ought"; he is implicitly contradicting himself. ...
-[A]ll [the thesis of universalizability] does is to force people to choose between judgements which cannot both be asserted without self-contradiction.
+If a person says 'I ought to act in a certain way, but nobody else ought to act in that way in relevantly similar circumstances, then ... he is abusing the word 'ought' he is implicitly contradicting himself....
+[A]ll [the thesis of universalizability] does is to force people to choose between judgements which cannot both be asserted without self-contradiction.47

 The proper way, then, to select the norm that the arguer is asserting is to ensure that it is universalizable.
 The view that "aggression by me is proper" and "aggression by the state against me is improper" clearly does not pass this test.
-The view that "aggression is or is not proper" is, by contrast, perfectly universal-
+The view that "aggression is or is not proper" is, by contrast, perfectly universalizable and is thus the proper form for a norm.
+An arguer cannot escape the application of estoppel by arbitrarily specializing otherwise inconsistent views with liberally sprinkled "for me only's."48